Allow us to introduce those who have been elected to the CAHA/ACHA Board of Directors:

 Paul Saunders, President

-Jim Murphy (Founding Director): Member at Large
+Jim Murphy (Founding Director): Vice-President

 Hi, I am James (Jim) Murphy and had been involved with Special Hockey International (SHI) intermittently since 1995.
 As a university student in the late 1960s, I volunteered my time on weekends to attend a facility for developmentally challenged individuals.
 I will say from the onset that I always walked away from the facility knowing I had received so much more than I had given.
 My professional career -38 years in Canadian Corrections – was tremendously rewarding and provided many demanding opportunities, from program development to leading engagement initiatives with Canadians on correctional issues.

 My interest with developmentally challenged individuals continued over the years, but it was not until 1995, when I became acquainted with the Ottawa Valley Ambassadors, that I once again became involved with hockey.
 In 1996 I had the occasion, along with two friends, to have Special Hockey International incorporated.
 While my interest continued, with varying degrees of involvement, I found myself back with SHI when the incorporation was re-established and I was welcomed to the Board.
 However, within the past year, I realized the vision which was part of the initial incorporated league was no longer one of inclusion.
 This led to my resignation and provided me with the opening to eagerly participate in the founding of CAHA and the crafting of its mission statement which indicates that CAHA/ACHA’s mission is “to unite adapted hockey teams who are committed to creating opportunities for those with developmental, cognitive and cognitive+physical disabilities to develop their strength, hockey skills, sportsmanship and life skills while deepening their love of the game and their team.”
 How rewarding to see the organization growing and how energizing it is to be part of such a dynamic, progressive league.

 Carol Kleinstuber (The Blades): Treasurer